 Subtractions in arriving at Arizona taxable income include interest income received from United States government obligations, Social Security income received under Title II of the Social Security Act, and railroad retirement benefits received from the Railroad Retirement Board under the Railroad Retirement Act.
 Arizona also allows a subtraction of up to $2,500 for U.S. Government civil service and military pensions and Arizona state or local pension income.
 Public retirement pensions from states other than Arizona do not qualify for this subtraction.

 Arizona statutes also provide for either a standard deduction or itemized deductions.
 Arizona allows itemized deductions as claimed on the federal income tax return, plus a more liberal medical deduction.
 Since Arizona itemized deductions are tied to the federal itemized deductions, the amount of home mortgage interest and property taxes which can be deducted for federal purposes may likewise be deducted for Arizona purposes.

 If a taxpayer chooses not to itemize deductions, a standard deduction may be taken.
-For the tax year 2013, the standard deduction for head of household and married individuals who file a joint Arizona income tax return is $9,883.
-The standard deduction for all other filers is $4,945.
+For the tax year 2013, the standard deduction for head of household and married individuals who filed a joint Arizona income tax return was $9,883.
+The standard deduction for all other filers was $4,945.
 These amounts are adjusted annually for inflation.

 Arizona Transaction Privilege Tax

 Arizona transaction privilege taxes are imposed on persons engaged in certain business classifications, including retail sales.
 Some counties and most Arizona cities impose an additional transaction privilege tax.
 Although the transaction privilege tax is usually passed on to the consumer, it is actually a tax on the vendor for the privilege of doing business in Arizona.
 The state of Arizona does not tax the sale of food for home consumption or drugs prescribed by a licensed physician or dentist.
 Learn more about AZ Sales/TPT tax.